jmerusty/pleiades-example/README.md

 uv is a popular package manager for Python.
 You can easily install it and create a virtual environment for your project.
 Please checkout the official uv installation guide [here](https://docs.astral.sh/uv/getting-started/installation/).

-Your project dependencies are kept in your local repository, so you don't have to use Docker to pollute your environment.
+Your project dependencies are kept in your local repository, so you don't have to use Docker to prevent from polluting your environment.

 for Linux and MacOS: